 1) Determining the interactive effects of transplant time of year, size of cultured seed, and type/orientation of predator exclusion netting on the growth and survival of cultured juveniles in pilot and commercial-scale field trials in eastern Maine.

 2) Determining the interactive effects of geographic location and sampling date on bioaccumulation of paralytic shellfish toxins (PSTs), and to determine the rate of biotoxin depuration in the lab of animals challenged with bloom levels of the toxic dinoflagellate, Alexandrium fundyense.

 3) Demonstrating aquaculture technologies, and provide training for fishermen and other entrepreneurs in aquaculture production methods focused on culturing Arctic surf clams.

-Read the results of this research here.
+Read more about the results of this phase of the work here.

 In 2016 this research was supported by National Sea Grant National Strategic Initiative Funds.

 From October 2017 through September 2019 this research was funded by the National Marine Fisheries Service (NMFS) Saltonstall-Kennedy grant program.